4 Ways to Draw a Rectangle in Matplotlib

 In this article, we covered the Matplotlib draw rectangle.
 The function matplotlib patches Rectangle is used to create rectangles in a plot.
 Besides that, we have also looked at its syntax and parameters.
 For better understanding, we looked at a couple of examples.
 We varied the syntax and looked at the output for each case.

 I hope this article was able to clear all doubts.
-But in case you have any unsolved queries feel free to write them below in the comment section.
-Done reading this; why not read about ways to convert float to string next.
+But if you have any unsolved queries, feel free to write them down below in the comment section.

 Subscribe